ʻIolani Palace: Royal imprisonment and trial

 Upon the overthrow of the monarchy by the Committee of Safety in 1893, troops of the newly formed Provisional Government of Hawaiʻi took control of ʻIolani Palace.
 After a few months government offices moved in and it was renamed the "Executive Building" for the Republic of Hawaiʻi.
 Government officials carefully inventoried its contents and sold at public auctions whatever furniture or furnishings were not suitable for government operations.
 Queen Liliʻuokalani was imprisoned for nine months in a small room on the upper floor after the second of the Wilcox rebellions in 1895.
-The quilt she made is still there.
+The quilt she made is still there, in a room now called the Imprisonment Room or Quilt Room.
 The trial was held in the former throne room.

 When a proposed annexation treaty up for ratification, the Hawaiian Patriotic League held a protest rally at the palace on September 6, 1897.
 They gathered petition signatures in an effort to demonstrate the treaty did not have popular support.
 On August 12, 1898, U.S. troops from the USS Philadelphia came ashore and raised the Flag of the United States at the palace to mark the annexation by the Newlands Resolution.
 The Queen and other Hawaiian nobles did not attend, staying at Washington Place instead.
 The building served as the capitol of the Territory of Hawaiʻi, the military headquarters during World War II, and the State of Hawaiʻi.
-During the government use of the palace, the second floor royal bedroom became the governor's office, while the legislature occupied the entire first floor.
+During the government use of the palace, the second-floor royal bedroom became the governor's office, while the legislature occupied the entire first floor.
 The representatives met in the former throne room and the senate in the former dining room.

 When Liliuokalani died in 1917, territorial governor Lucius E. Pinkham accorded her the honor of a state funeral in the throne room of the palace.